xVal: A Continuous Numerical Tokenization for Scientific Language Models: Introduction

 \subsection{Our contributions}

-\begin{itemize} \item We introduce \xVal, a novel approach for encoding numerical values in Large Language models.
-Compared to existing number encoding schemes, \xVal is both token-efficient (every number is encoded as a single token) and has a minimal vocabulary footprint (a single number token). \item We introduce a modified number inference scheme that, when used in conjunction with \xVal, renders transformer models continuous as a function of the numerical values appearing in the text. \item We evaluate \xVal and a number of existing number encoding schemes on several synthetic and real world datasets.
+\begin{itemize} \item We introduce \xVal, a novel approach for encoding numerical values in Large Language models specialized for scientific data analysis.
+Compared to existing number encoding schemes, \xVal is both token-efficient (every number is encoded as a single token) and has a minimal vocabulary footprint (a single number token). \item We introduce a modified number inference scheme that, when used in conjunction with \xVal, renders transformer models continuous as a function of the numerical values appearing in the text. \item We evaluate \xVal and a number of existing number encoding schemes on two examples of scientific datasets.
 We demonstrate that \xVal consistently provides better interpolation properties and is more compute-efficient than prior work. \end{itemize}